 • Seiton: sense of organization of the material necessary for the production of something;

-• Seiso: it is related to cleaning;
+• Seiso: is related to cleanliness;

-• Seiketsuconcept related to hygiene;
+• Seiketsu: concept related to hygiene;

-- how to apply an oriental decoration in a simple and subtle way
+- How to apply an oriental decoration in a simple and subtle way

 Cleaning Vocabulary

-• 清掃 (せいそう, seisou) = Cleanliness, Seiso.
+• 清掃 (せいそう, seisou) = Cleaning, Seiso.

-• 掃除する (そうじする, soji suru) = Clean.
+• 掃除する (そうじする, soji suru) = To clean.

 • 清潔 (せいけつ, seiketsu) = Hygiene, Hygienic.